idvorkin/idvorkin.github.io/_posts/2018-03-18-being-a-great-manager.md

 I aspire not only to be a great manager, but to be the best manager my team members will ever have (unless they get to work for a manager I've coached :) ).
 I hope to have incredibly stiff competition at the top, and I'll often fall short of my goal, but through trying I will get closer.
 This post will gather my research on being a great manager, enumerate some of my learnings, and inspire me to be my best.

-ASIDE: Few things make me prouder then this [public feedback on LinkedIn](/static/igor-feedback-LinkedIn.pdf) from people who worked with me over several years.
+Few things make me prouder then this [public feedback on LinkedIn](/static/igor-feedback-LinkedIn.pdf) from people who worked with me over several years.

+I'm also writing a "manager guidebook", much of this post is migrating to the [manager-book](the-manager-book) and I'm decidign what should be in which post

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->